 Ibachakali (click the word to hear a sound file) is a Choctaw Indian word for “connected” or “connection”*.
 The Horse Ibachakali program is designed to explore connections of many kinds between people and the natural world, which includes the inner as well as outer landscapes we all inhabit.
 It is the only program of its kind that integrates hands-on learning, mindfulness, and Indigenous worldview in an empowering experience of engagement with horses to transform individual human lives.

-- Want to experience an Indigenous way of relating to nature
+- Experience an Indigenous (Native American) way of relating to nature

-- Want to learn basic mindfulness in a natural setting
+- Learn basic mindfulness in a natural setting

-- Want to learn how to engage in relationship based on reciprocity
+- Learn how to engage in relationship based on reciprocity

-Be sure to visit our blog to read about a participant’s life-changing experience in Horse Ibachakali!
+Be sure to visit our blog to read a participant’s published story, nominated for a major award, about her life-changing experience in Horse Ibachakali!

 Your donation helps make this program possible, and it also helps support the horse partners in this important work.
 Yakoke for your support!